 - To lock the device with your passcode, click Lock screen.

 - To reset the passcode that you use to unlock your device, click Reset passcode.

-- To wipe data from your device, click Erase device.
-Your administrator needs to enable this setting for it to appear on your My Devices page.
+- To wipe data from your device, click Wipe device.
+Your admin needs to enable this setting for it to appear on your My Devices page.

-- To wipe your work account and protect any sensitive data on your device, click Account wipe.
-Once your account is wiped, you cannot perform any actions on this page.
+- To erase your work account, click Wipe account.
+Once your account is erased, you cannot perform any actions on this page.

 Depending on your device, you might not see some of the information.

-- Serial Number (Android fully-managed devices only)—Device-identifying number provided by the manufacturer and guaranteed to be unique.
+Serial Number (Fully-managed devices only)—Device-identifying number provided by the manufacturer and guaranteed to be unique.

-- Policy Status—Indicates whether the device meets your organization's requirements for passwords, encryption status, and so on.
-You can only access corporate data if your policies are up to date.
+Policy Status—Indicates whether the device meets your organization's requirements for passwords, encryption status, and so on.
+You can only access work data if your policies are up to date.

 Manufacturer—Device manufacturer (shown in the card heading as part of the device name).